gilgulgamesh/Julia-sublime-visible-Unicode/README.md

 An opinionated hack fork of the Julia-sublime syntax package, where all unicode is one distinct colour category.

 ### warning
 Replaces semantic scopes for all unicode characters.
-So don't rely on semantic features use an lsp.
+So don't rely on semantic features or use an lsp.